officelearn/azure-docs.sv-se/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Ta bort filer och mappar

-Följande fragment tar bort det angivna filerna och mapparna på ett Data Lake Store-konto, rekursivt.
+Följande kodavsnitt tar bort de angivna filerna och mapparna på ett Data Lake Storage Gen1-konto, rekursivt.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");